sense2022/CoughingClassificationTask/README.md

 </p>

 **What this repo provides:**
-* [PyTorch](https://pytorch.org) implementation of [Soft, Skin-Interfaced Multimodal Sensing Systems with Artificial Intelligence for Continuous Monitoring of COVID-19 Symptoms].
+* [PyTorch](https://pytorch.org) implementation of **Soft, Skin-Interfaced Multimodal Sensing Systems with Artificial Intelligence for Continuous Monitoring of COVID-19 Symptoms.**
 * Flexible and simple code.
 * Classification training and testing code.
 * Results visulization code.